gv22ga/hangout-reminder/README.md

 4. You might want to change the scheduling code as well `lines 51-55`.

 ## Why was this created?
 Me and my colleagues decided to have friday lunch together.
-But we all forget to say no to our cooks who would then prepare food before we even wake up :p So I created this script to send a remainder on our hangout group for the same.
+But we all forget to say no to our cooks who would then prepare food before we even wake up :p So I created this script to send a reminder on our hangout group for the same.

 ## Credits
 I took the script from https://gist.github.com/tdryer/0cf6903eeb3dc948bae0 and changed it a bit to work with multiline messages.